frasertweedale/talks/20150908-bfpg-parser-combinator/talk.rst

 ..
-  Copyright 2015  Red Hat, Inc.
+  Copyright 2015  Fraser Tweedale, Inc.

   This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit